 Hola, this time I’ll review a 10-episode Japanese drama with the title: Survival Wedding.
-For my previous list and review of Japanese drama, you can read it here.
+For my previous review, you can read it here, and for my other reviews of Japanese movies and dramas, you can read it here.

 But first, let me say that this drama is legit one of my most most most favorite (Japanese) drama.

 So, well, Survival Wedding drama revolves around an almost-30yo girl who “wished to get married.”
 She quit her job because she was about to get married.
 Unfortunately, her fiancé cancelled off the wedding, and she was left without a job.
 She somehow managed to get another job under one condition: she should get married within 6 months and wrote about it in the magazine she was working otherwise she’d be fired.
 That’s pretty much what you’ll find in other sources if you try to find the synopsis or what this drama is about, but let me tell you why I like this drama, and why I think you might want/need to, or must, watch it.

 It portrays the conflict of Sayaka (played by Haru).
 She was about to turn 30 and felt pressured to get married.
 She wanted to get married but she didn’t want to “just get married”.
 When the new boss told her the condition for the job, she wasn’t sure if she could do it, but the boss was really such a cool guy!
 I really loved his character!
 He seemed al business-like, perfectionist, overconfident, maybe a narcissist, but most of the times he was right.
 He was greatly eccentric, but he was full of strategies, logical/rational, wise.
 When I first watched it I almost thought that Sayaka would end up with the boss, but I was glad that I was wrong.
 Haha